Chartered Structural Engineers logo

 Planned Preventative Maintenance

-A planned preventative maintenance survey involves a building surveyor visiting a property and assessing the repair and maintenance needs for each item or element within the estate.
-The surveyor will produce a PPM schedule.
-Schedules report the works that need to be done and the estimated costs that need to be budgeted to repair and maintain each item, by year.
+A planned preventative maintenance survey will inspect each item or element within a property or estate, and report on remedial works and maintenance requirements for each one.
+The surveyor will use these data, along with estimated costs for each of the items of work required, to produce a PPM schedule.
+Schedules report the works and budget costs to repair and maintain each item by year, typically covering the next 10–15 year period.
 They will also report the severity of any defects and the year in which each of the items of work will need to be carried out.

 Schedules of Condition